deeplearning4j/deeplearning4j/markovchainmontecarlo.md

 * Bank accounts are states.
 Transactions are the transitions.
 * Emotions are states.
 Mood swings are the transitions.
 * Social media profiles are states in the network.
 Follows, likes and friendships are the transitions.
-* Ocean and land are states on the planet.
+* Ocean and land are states in geography.

 So states are an abstraction used to describe all these discrete, or separable, things.
 A group of those states bound together by transitions is a system.
 And those systems have structure, in that some states are more likely to occur than others (ocean, land), or that some states are more likely to follow others (we are more like to read the sequence Paris -> France than Paris -> Texas, although both series exist, just as we are more likely to drive from Los Angeles to Las Vegas than from Los Angeles to [Slab City](https://www.google.com/maps/place/Slab+City,+CA+92233/@33.2579686,-117.7035463,7z/data=!4m5!3m4!1s0x80d0b20527ca5ebf:0xa7f292448cbd1988!8m2!3d33.2579703!4d-115.4623352), although both are nearby).